Urban Spelunking: Revamped West Bend Theatre

 But now, thanks to an active nonprofit staffed by passionate folks, the theater has been completely renovated.
 It's back to a single house, there's now a bar, a cutting edge audio system, new seats and perhaps most exciting of all, restored decor thanks to the discovery during the transformation of original paint details.

-However, opening night in early March was also closing night and after a single day of business – a sold out Grand Opening event with the band Chicken Wire Empire (who stepped in at the last moment to cover for Cory Chisel, who was in self-quarantine after being abroad) – the West Bend Theatre immediately closed once again to wait out the coronavirus outbreak.
+When the renovation was completed in late winter, opening night in early March turned out to also be closing night.
+After a single day of business – a sold out Grand Opening event with the band Chicken Wire Empire (who stepped in at the last moment to cover for Cory Chisel, who was in self-quarantine after being abroad) – the West Bend Theatre immediately closed once again to wait out the coronavirus outbreak.

-"Technically, we've done two things," says Jeff Potts, the sole full-time employee at the moment.
+"Technically, we'd done two things," says Potts, the sole full-time employee at the moment.
 "We did a soft opening for our contractors, we showed 'The Goonies' for the families of everybody that worked on the project, and they loved it.
 And then our official grand opening.

 "We reached out to our friends, Chicken Wire Empire, and they did happen to not have a gig that night and they came up, they bailed us out, they put on a really great show and people loved it.
 At the end of the day, we only had about 130 people that attended, which is about 33 percent of our capacity, but under the circumstances it actually turned out pretty good because we were well within guidelines (then in force).
 It was always designed to be an event for our closest supporters, so they got a real intimate experience."